neuroidss/lab-governance/README.md

 - Conducting orderly peer-reviews
 - Organizing team retreats
 - Facilitating team learning
-- Coaching people out of underperformance
 - Coaching partners in GTD on request
 - Following up with Partners on sick leave about the Partner's health status and expected next work day
 - Tracking compensation parameters and Partner investment historically
 - Collecting human resource needs and maintaining a compiled view of them
+- Calculating compensation for Partners

 Domains:
 - Partner & Owner relations (except text of contracts)